-Contact Danielle for information about our International Clinical Fellowship Programme.
-She is responsible for Post Interview/Site Management.
+Contact Dale for information about our International Clinical Fellowship Programme.
+She is responsible for Recruitment, Post Interview and Site Management for Medicine, Pathology, Public Health and Occupational Medicine.
 She looks after the current ICFP trainees.

-Contact Laura for information about our International Clinical Fellowship Programme.
-She is responsible for Post Interview/Site Management.
+Contact Danielle for information about our International Clinical Fellowship Programme.
+She is responsible for Recruitment, Post Interview and Site Management for Paediatrics and Obstetrics & Gynaecology.
 She looks after the current ICFP trainees.

 Contact Lauren for information on the Joint Residency Training Programmes.
 She is responsible for Recruitment to the Joint Residency Training Programmes and Post Interview/ Site Management.
 She looks after the current JRTP trainees.

-Contact Melanie for information about our International Clinical Fellowship Programme.
+Contact Louise for information about our International Clinical Fellowship Programme.
 She is responsible for Post Interview/Site Management.
 She looks after the current ICFP trainees.

 Taimse manages all matters relating to the International Clinical Fellowship Programme and the Joint Residency Training Programme.